Más Corazón Profundo

-Más Corazón Profundo (English: More Deep Heart) is the fourteenth studio album by Colombian singer-songwriter Carlos Vives, was released on May 13, 2014 by Sony Music Latin.
+Más Corazón Profundo (transl.
+More Deep Heart) is the fourteenth studio album by Colombian singer-songwriter Carlos Vives, was released on May 13, 2014 by Sony Music Latin.
 The album was nominated for Album of the Year and was awarded Best Contemporary Tropical Album at the 2014 Latin Grammy Awards.
 It won the Grammy Awards in 2015 for Best Tropical Latin Album.